China says no limit for cooperation with Russia as Lavrov arrives for talks amid Ukraine war | Law-Order

 - China

-Lavrov arrived in Tunxi, east China's Anhui Province, for the third meeting of foreign ministers on Afghanistan, Russia's official news agency Tass reported on Wednesday.
+Lavrov arrived in Tunxi, east China's Anhui Province, for the third meeting of foreign ministers of the neighbouring countries of Afghanistan, Russia’s official news agency Tass reported on Wednesday.

 Commenting on the most recent round of negotiations between Russia and Ukraine in Turkey’s Istanbul, Wang Wenbin noted ''positive signals'' demonstrated by both parties.